arangodb/docs/3.11/indexing-fulltext.md

 attribute, an object member value will only be included in the index if it is a string.
 Other data types are ignored and not indexed.

+Word tokenization is performed using the word boundary analysis provided by [ICU](http://site.icu-project.org/){:target="_blank"}, which takes the selected server language into account.

+Words are indexed in all lower-case.
+Only words with a (specifiable) minimum length are indexed.

 Accessing Fulltext Indexes from the Shell
 -----------------------------------------